We will look at how to troubleshoot a plc racing condition.

 Is there anything that has happened outside of the system?
-Has there been a lightning strike, blown drives on other systems, etc?
+Has there been a lightening strike, blown drives on other systems, etc.?
 This can point to the original cause of the malfunction.

 - Supervisors – machine, location, time of the error, other happenings in the plant, etc